 - 1. A student may not use the "Test-Out" option for coursework to qualify for extracurricular participation. - 2.
 Unless a definitive start and end date coinciding with the Board adopted grading periods for non-traditional coursework is established before the student begins coursework, the non-traditional course will be weighted with a multiplier of "1" in determining the equivalency needed for extracurricular eligibility.
 Non-traditional coursework with an established end date will use the corresponding OHSAA Guidelines for Student Athletic Eligibility to determine eligibility. - 3.
 Prior to the start of the non-traditional coursework, the non-athletic extracurricular supervisor or athletic/activities director will establish appropriate progress to be measured at the end of the Board adopted grading period to determine eligibility.
-All eligibility plans must have final approval from the non-athletic extracurricular supervisor or athletic/activities director.

-4. If the student completes the non-traditional course prior to the end of the grading period, regardless of the established end date (if applicable) for the course, the student may not count the coursework for eligibility purposes in the grading period after the course was completed.
+All eligibility plans must have final approval from the non-athletic extracurricular supervisor or athletic/activities director. - 4.
+If the student completes the non-traditional course prior to the end of the grading period, regardless of the established end date (if applicable) for the course, the student may not count the coursework for eligibility purposes in the grading period after the course was completed.

-B. Fees/Rules
+H. Fees/Rules

 Students must comply with this "Code of Conduct for Students Participating in Extracurricular Activities."
 For each activity, the head coach/advisor has a set of written rules.
 Copies of these rules will be distributed to each student.
 The student and the parents/guardians will sign the form to acknowledge awareness of the rules and the consequences of their infraction.
 A Pay-To-Participate (PTP) fee is required of all students selected for high school teams/clubs.
-The PTP fee must be paid by the first scheduled regular season contest.
+The PTP fee must be paid by the tenth day of participation as established by the OHSAA, or the first activity date, where applicable.
 Students will be removed from the team/club/activity for lack of payment.